 The estate planning process helps you take stock of your possessions, assets, and debts as well as the emotional value of your legacy, and best of all, it doesn’t have to be a complicated or stressful process.

-Here are five steps to follow as you craft your estate plan:
+Here are five simple steps to follow as an estate planning checklist:

 Take stock of everything you own that’s of value including both physical and non-physical property.

 - Real estate